SomeAussieGaymer/Clothing-Generator/README.md

 ## Installation

-1. Copy the `AutoClothingGenerator.cs` script into your Unity project's `Editor` folder
+1. Copy the `AutoClothingGenerator.cs` script into your Unity project's `Editor/Assembly-CSharp-Editor/Tools` folder
 2. In Unity, navigate to `Tools > Clothing Generator` to open the tool

 ## Usage